Chronic Pain Injury Lawyers

-Pain is part of almost every accident.
+Pain is part of almost every motor vehicle accident.
 When it doesn’t heal on its own, it can affect every part of your life, and make everything, including further healing, more difficult.

-As part of getting you compensation, our lawyers will:
+As part of getting you chronic pain compensation, our lawyers will:

-- Prove your pain: There are no X-rays that can show pain itself, but many conditions are known to be very painful.
-Particularly if you have suffered from spinal injury, whiplash or soft tissue injury, we will tie your injuries to the pain you are suffering.
+- Prove your chronic pain: There are no X-rays that can show pain itself, but many conditions are known to be very painful.
+Particularly if you have suffered from spinal cord injury, whiplash and neck injury or soft tissue injury, we will tie your injuries to the pain you are suffering.

 - Show the costs associated with it: Pain, especially chronic pain, can make it difficult to do just about everything.
 We will show that your pain can make it difficult to concentrate, move, lift things, work for extended periods of time, or take care of yourself and your family.